TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-block-deadlock.md

             "dropdownOptions": [
                 {
                     "value": "is_set",
-                    "text": "Yes (Please enter timeout value in the textbox bellow)" },
+                    "text": "Yes (Please enter timeout value in the textbox below)" },
                 {
                     "value": "not_set",